KatinkaBu/AWS_grocery/README.md

 # AWS Grocery Project 🌱

 Welcome to my AWS Grocery project!
 This repo documents my work deploying the GroceryMate e-commerce app on AWS as part of the Masterschools program.
 I forked the original app by Alejandro Roman Ibanez and focused on AWS setup using Terraform for infrastructure as code.
 I've cleaned it up for Week 9 to share my progress!

 ## Overview 🍃
 - **Purpose**: Deploy and manage the GroceryMate app on AWS using Terraform for infrastructure setup.
 - **AWS Services**: S3 for storage, IAM for authentication, EC2 for instances, RDS for databases, and Terraform for deployment (tried HCP Terraform but documented theoretically as it didn’t work).
 - **Status**: Completed Weeks 1-9 with a focus on AWS deployment and repo cleanup.

+## App Setup
+- The GroceryMate app was forked from [AlejandroRomanIbanez/AWS_grocery](https://github.com/AlejandroRomanIbanez/AWS_grocery).
+- Refer to the original README for app-specific setup (e.g., Python, dependencies).
+- This repo focuses on AWS deployment; run the app on EC2 after Terraform apply (port 5000, as noted in week4.md).

 ## Project Structure 🌳
 - `docs/`: Project documentation and references (e.g., weekly summaries like `week1.md` to `week9.md`, `trust_policy.json`, `s3_policy.json`).